Bemani: Beatmania IIDX

 Continuing the Beatmania series, Beatmania IIDX (typically pronounced "Two Dee Ecks") was released in 1999.
 The rules of the game remain the same from Beatmania with the addition of two more keys giving players seven keys to play with along with the turntable.
 "IIDX" stands for 2 Deluxe, "Beatmania 2 Deluxe", as Konami gave the series an entire internal and external makeover.
 The deluxe versions of the arcade machines were bulked up with larger displays, a platform for players to stand on and literally feel the bass of the music, and other amenities.
 As time went on Konami ceased production of the standard cabinet and went exclusively with the deluxe cabinet.

 Beatmania IIDX has been released on the PlayStation 2 and PC platforms for home players and continues to this day with arcade releases worldwide.
 In 2006, the game was released on the PlayStation 2 in North America for the first time, simply titled Beatmania.

+Dance Around

+Dance Around, stylized as DANCE aROUND, was released on March 3, 2022, in Japan.
+Internationally, it was released on June 6, 2022, in North America, and in December 2022 in China.
+The game is named after Round One arcades, and it is exclusive to these arcades.
+Dance Around uses a pair of cameras mounted on either side of the cabinet to detect the player's body using parallax.
+Dance Around is considered by fans to be a spiritual sequel to Bemani's own Dance Masters and Dance Evolution Arcade, and is also comparable to the Just Dance game series.